redBorder/dswatcher/README.md

 UUID is specified, i.e. `uuid == "*"` then all sensors will be blocked.
 - `dswatcher` will listen for alerts about counters resets.
 When this message is received all the sensors block status will be set to **false**.
-- `dswatcher` can check if the Device Type on the Netflow data matches the Device Type specified on the database (Chef Node).
+- `dswatcher` can check if the Product Type on the Netflow data matches the Product Type specified on the database (Chef Node).

 ## Installing